 MTD for VAT & Income Tax Self-Assessment: HMRC’s view

-There’s one thing on every accountant’s mind: Making Tax Digital (MTD).
+One thing is on every accountant’s mind: Making Tax Digital (MTD).

-With changes coming to MTD for Value Added Tax (VAT) and MTD for Income Tax Self-Assessment (ITSA), many are worried about the impending workload demands and legislative requirements.
+With changes coming to MTD, many are worried about the impending workload demands and legislative requirements.

-To help accountants prepare, we recently hosted our second #AskIRIS event, which explored every angle of Making Tax Digital, featuring a keynote presentation from Govinder Saimbhi, HMRC's External Stakeholder Lead for MTD.
+To assist accountants in their preparation, we recently hosted our second #AskIRIS event, which examined all aspects of Making Tax Digital, featuring a keynote presentation from Govinder Saimbhi, HMRC’s External Stakeholder Lead for MTD.

-We’ve summarised the key points from the session, ensuring you have the information needed to move forward with confidence.
+We’ve summarised the key points from the session to ensure you have the information needed to move forward with confidence.

-What does Making Tax Digital (MTD) mean for accountants?
+What does Making Tax Digital (MTD) signify for accountants?

-HMRC’s ambition is to become one of the most digitally advanced tax administrations, with Making Tax Digital changing how tax systems work.
+HMRC aims to be one of the most digitally advanced tax administrations, with Making Tax Digital transforming the operation of tax systems.

-MTD aims to replicate the same digitisation trend that’s occurred in many other aspects of our lives, transforming tax administration so that accountants are more effective and efficient.
+MTD seeks to replicate the digitisation trend seen in various aspects of our lives, transforming tax administration to enhance the effectiveness and efficiency of accountants.

 HMRC’s Making Tax Digital for VAT means that all VAT-registered businesses must do their VAT accounting and submit their VAT returns using IRIS MTD VAT Filer software, sending the data digitally to HMRC via an internet connection.